rembu2001/c_software_renderer/README.md

 ## References

 + [Wikipedia - Euler Angles](https://en.wikipedia.org/wiki/Euler_angles#Table_of_matrices) for coordinate system operations.
-+ [Microsoft Learn: Winuser.h](https://learn.microsoft.com/en-us/windows/win32/api/winuser/), and [theForger's Win32 API Programming Tutorial](http://www.winprog.org/tutorial/simple_window.html) for interacting with Windows.
++ [Development: X.org](https://www.x.org/wiki/Development/) for interacting with Linux.
 + [Scratch a pixel](https://www.scratchapixel.com/index.html) for insight into, implementations of, background info on, and the details of Computer Graphics at a high level.
 + The 1988 paper [Juan Pineda - A Parellel Algorithm for Polygon Rasterization](https://www.cs.drexel.edu/~deb39/Classes/Papers/comp175-06-pineda.pdf) for an algorithm to find points inside a triangle.